The Problem with Today's Job Descriptions

 Most job descriptions are artifacts of a world where humans did all the work.
 They screen for production speed, framework familiarity, and years of experience.
 "5+ years of React."
 "Strong problem-solving skills."
 "Experience with Agile/Scrum."

-This is not a marginal adjustment.
-It is a fundamental redefinition of what each role contributes to the team.
+That's a fundamental redefinition of what each role contributes to the team.
 These shifts are grounded in the six foundational principles and operationalized through the Practitioner Guide and Leadership Guide.

 Three Shifts in Every Role